Hezbollah Nature Reserves: Battle of Maroun al-Ras

+Israeli reaction

 After the battle of Maroun ar-Ras, the head of IDF Northern Command Maj.-Gen. Udi Adam forbade any further attacks on Nature Reserves.
 "A nature reserve can swallow an entire brigade," he said.

 According to Haaretz "[t]hroughout the war the General Staff and the Northern Command restricted offensive operations into these areas, following the initial encounter…[at] the "nature reserve" code-named Shaked near the town of Maroun al-Ras."

+Strategic position

 The well entrenched Nature Reserves were not vulnerable to heavy artillery or airstrikes.
 The decision not to attack these positions, sometimes only hundreds of meters from the Israeli border, made it possible for Hezbollah to continue firing rockets over Northern Israel throughout the war.
 Most of the short range Katyusha rockets fired on Israel during the war were fired from Nature Reserves.

 In December 2007 the Knesset Foreign Affairs Committee issued the findings of its investigation into the 2006 war in Lebanon.
 It condemned the senior IDF command in unusually severe terms and said that the army's methods of fighting "played into Hezbollah's hands."
 It was especially critical of the delay in launching a ground war and refraining from attacking the Nature Reserves.